ytkhamaoka/AfrobarometeR/README.md

-# afrobarometer
+# AfrobarometeR
-analysis of afrobarometer data
+Rcode for analysis of Afrobarometer data.